-Sustainability: the top value of the pest management service sector and ‘innovation for health’ path
+Sustainability: a priority of the pest management service sector

 Sustainability and pest management service companies

-One aspect of sustainability refers to the use of chemicals that harm human health and the environment.
 The European Commission expressed a commitment to continue to ensure a high level of protection for both human health and the environment.
-CEPA has as well some solutions.
-With IPM, the need for the use of biocides (chemicals) is reduced to a minimum and in some cases not necessary altogether.
-Please see further details below.
-CEPA will raise such awareness at the EU level in the coming months.
+One aspect of sustainability refers to the use of chemicals that may harm human health and the environment.
+CEPA offers solutions to address these issues.
+With Integrated Pest Management (IPM), the need for the use of biocides (chemicals) is reduced to a minimum and in some cases not necessary altogether.
+CEPA is putting a lot of effort to raise awareness on how IPM can contribute to the sustainability goals of the European Commission in all EU member states.

 Shared between many of the CEPA national association members, the sustainability provided by pest management is, first of all, a matter of prevention: